Here's Why Kyndryl Holdings, Inc. (KD) Fell More Than Broader Market

-Shares of the company witnessed a loss of 1.37% over the previous month, trailing the performance of the Business Services sector with its gain of 0.81%, and the S&P 500's gain of 3.55%.
+Heading into today, shares of the company had gained 2.19% over the past month, outpacing the Business Services sector's loss of 4.75% and the S&P 500's gain of 0.45%.

-Market participants will be closely following the financial results of Kyndryl Holdings, Inc. in its upcoming release.
-It is anticipated that the company will report an EPS of $0.48, marking a 269.23% rise compared to the same quarter of the previous year.
+The investment community will be paying close attention to the earnings performance of Kyndryl Holdings, Inc. in its upcoming release.
+In that report, analysts expect Kyndryl Holdings, Inc. to post earnings of $0.48 per share.
+This would mark year-over-year growth of 269.23%.
 Meanwhile, our latest consensus estimate is calling for revenue of $3.85 billion, up 3.09% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $2.17 per share and revenue of $15.64 billion, which would represent changes of +82.35% and +3.86%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $2.17 per share and a revenue of $15.64 billion, signifying shifts of +82.35% and +3.86%, respectively, from the last year.

-Investors should also note any recent changes to analyst estimates for Kyndryl Holdings, Inc. These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the business health and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Kyndryl Holdings, Inc. Recent revisions tend to reflect the latest near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.2% higher.
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.66% lower within the past month.
 Right now, Kyndryl Holdings, Inc. possesses a Zacks Rank of #3 (Hold).

-In terms of valuation, Kyndryl Holdings, Inc. is presently being traded at a Forward P/E ratio of 18.49.
-For comparison, its industry has an average Forward P/E of 20.43, which means Kyndryl Holdings, Inc. is trading at a discount to the group.
+Investors should also note Kyndryl Holdings, Inc.'s current valuation metrics, including its Forward P/E ratio of 18.51.
+This expresses a discount compared to the average Forward P/E of 20.11 of its industry.

-We can additionally observe that KD currently boasts a PEG ratio of 0.74.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The average PEG ratio for the Technology Services industry stood at 1.44 at the close of the market yesterday.
+One should further note that KD currently holds a PEG ratio of 0.74.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+KD's industry had an average PEG ratio of 1.49 as of yesterday's close.

 The Technology Services industry is part of the Business Services sector.
-At present, this industry carries a Zacks Industry Rank of 44, placing it within the top 18% of over 250 industries.
+With its current Zacks Industry Rank of 40, this industry ranks in the top 17% of all industries, numbering over 250.

 The strength of our individual industry groups is measured by the Zacks Industry Rank, which is calculated based on the average Zacks Rank of the individual stocks within these groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.